bldl/emplace-spidermonkey/README.md

     ```

-    The javascript type `Map` is defined in CPP as `MapObject`.
+    The JavaScript™ type `Map` is defined in CPP as `MapObject`.
 All Map methods, like Map::set and Map::get, are defined
     in the array `MapObject::methods[]`.
 The line of code above links the CPP MapObject to our self hosted implementation.

     <details>
       <summary>A closer look at the hook</summary>
-      - JS_SELF_HOSTED_FN: The function is implemented in selfhosted Javascript.
+      - JS_SELF_HOSTED_FN: The function is implemented in selfhosted JavaScript™.
 Other possible implmenatations are FN, and INLINABLE_FN.
-      - First argument: the name that javascript will use to call the function.
+      - First argument: the name that JavaScript™ will use to call the function.
       - Second argument: the engine's function implementation.
       - Third argument: Number of arguments.
       - Fourth argument: Number of flags.